ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftBasicLandingModel.rst

 IAircraftBasicLandingModel
 ==========================

-.. py:class:: IAircraftBasicLandingModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftBasicLandingModel

    object

    Interface used to access the basic landing model options for a landing model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftBasicLandingModel

 Overview
 --------